 With its lower suspension, the M Sport gets the most out of the X2's very capable chassis; its bigger wheels have a tight grip on the road and really encourage spirited driving.
-This comes at considerable cost, though – the M Sport and M Sport X are pricey compared to other versions and their ride quality is somewhat on the firm side.
+This comes at a cost, though – the M Sport and M Sport X are a little more pricey compared to Sport trim and their ride quality is somewhat on the firm side.
 A set of 19-inch wheels is standard and the optional 20-inch alloys have an even more pronounced effect on the ride.

 The turbocharged 2.0-litre M35i is incredibly quick, covering ground at an astonishing rate.
 Yet, it feels somewhat muted and sensible compared with the excitable Cupra Ateca, coming across like a range-topping X2, rather than something truly special from BMW's M division.